huggingface/transformers/examples/flax/speech-recognition/README.md

 	--use_auth_token
 ```

-On a TPU v3-8, training should take approximately 1 hour, with a final cross-entropy loss of **1e-4** and word error
+On a TPU v4-8, training should take approximately 25 minutes, with a final cross-entropy loss of 0.02 and word error
-rate of **32.0%**.
+rate of **34%**.
+See the checkpoint [sanchit-gandhi/whisper-small-hi-flax](https://huggingface.co/sanchit-gandhi/whisper-small-hi-flax)
+for an example training run.